letier3110/mathpunk/readme.md

 ## Mathpunk

-Is a fictional setting for a world, where magic have a methematical origin
+Is a fictional setting for a world, where magic have a mathematical origin

 ### Inner lore navigation